-Figure 3 shows real GDP per worker, which is the most common measure of economy-wide labor productivity, along with three different measures of inflation-adjusted compensation, two of which are commonly used, but are plagued by significant conceptual and measurement flaws.
-Taken together, these three series show why some commentators claim that compensation has grown very little over time, and that it has not nearly kept up with productivity increases, and why these views are mistaken.
+Figure 4 shows real GDP per worker, which is the most common measure of economywide labor productivity, along with three different measures of inflation-adjusted compensation, two of which are commonly used but are plagued by significant conceptual and measurement flaws.
+Taken together, these three series show why some commentators claim that compensation has grown very little over time and that it has not nearly kept up with productivity increases-and why these views are mistaken.

 The brown line shows worker wages divided by the Consumer Price Index (CPI).
-This measure is frequently cited by commentators who argue that workers have not received any significant, inflation-adjusted salary increase for decades, even though their productivity has increased.
-1
+This measure is frequently cited by commentators who argue that workers have not received any significant, inflation-adjusted salary increase for decades, even though their productivity has increased (Nichols 2019).

-There are two key problems with this frequently-used measure that makes it inappropriate for inferring compensation growth and for comparing compensation to worker productivity.
-One is that non-wage benefits, which include employer-provided health plans, and vacation, among other compensation, have become an increasingly large fraction of total compensation.
+There are two key problems with this frequently used measure that make it inappropriate for inferring compensation growth and for comparing compensation to worker productivity.
+One is that nonwage benefits, which include employer-provided health plans and vacation among other compensation, have become an increasingly large fraction of total compensation.

-In the 1960s, non-wage benefits accounted for only about six percent of employee compensation.
-Today, they have grown to about 1/3 of total compensation, as the value of employer-provided health plans has grown substantially.
+In the 1960s, nonwage benefits accounted for only about 6 percent of employee compensation.
+Today, they have grown to about one-third of total compensation as the value of employer-provided health plans has grown substantially.
 This large component of compensation is omitted by those who focus just on wages.
-Moreover, this indicates that while wages may have been a reasonably accurate measure of compensation 60 years ago, they are not today, and should not be used as a proxy measure of employee compensation now.
+Moreover, this indicates that while wages may have been a reasonably accurate measure of compensation sixty years ago, they are not today, and should not be used as a proxy measure of employee compensation now.

-The second problem with this measure is in terms of comparing it to productivity.
-This is because the GDP deflator is used to construct worker productivity, but the CPI is used to deflate the wage.
+The second problem with this measure arises when comparing it to productivity.
+This is because the GDP deflator is used to construct worker productivity but the CPI is used to deflate the wage.
 Comparing worker compensation to productivity requires that the same price index be used to deflate both measures.
-The appropriate price index for making this comparison is the GDP deflator, because it is by far the broadest price index available, covering all market goods and services.
+The appropriate price index for making this comparison is the GDP deflator because it is by far the broadest price index available, covering all market goods and services.

 It is well known that the CPI overstates economy-wide inflation.
-This means that wages deflated by the CPI will not only be biased downwards because of omitted non-wage compensation, but also because the CPI grows considerably faster than the GDP deflator.
+This means that wages deflated by the CPI will not only be biased downward because of omitted nonwage compensation, but also because the CPI grows considerably faster than the GDP deflator.